-- 3. Official admittance to the University. - 4.
-Other documentation if required by the student's individual situation.
+3. Obtain Official admittance to ULV.

+4. Submit other documentation if required by the student's individual situation.
 For example, the Financial Aid Office may need to collect financial aid transcripts from transfer institutions.
 In other cases, the U.S. Department of Education may require documentation of citizenship or eligible non-citizen status, selective service registration, a cured defaulted federal student loan, or a photocopy of the student's social security card.